gabevenberg/dotfiles/README.md

 * brightnessctl
 * xdotool
 * maim (screenshot program)
-* xcolour (colour picker)
+* xcolor (color picker)
 * mpc (mpd stuff, remove relevant keybinds if you dont use mpd)
 * pavucontrol
 * geoclue (geolocation dameon)
 * feh (for setting desktop wallpaper)
 * dunst
 * i3status
+* xclip
 * gnome-keyring (for login management in, for example, nextcloud.
 See https://gabevenberg.com/posts/autologinnextcloudclientonarch/ for details.)
-* geoclue (for geolocation)

 ### x11 and x11hidpi
-these are mutually exclusive directories, one is for hi-dpi screens.
+These are mutually exclusive directories, one is for hi-dpi screens.
 They have the same requirements otherwise.
 These .xinitrc's are setup to launch i3, with the config package in this repo.

+### xorg_conf
+Dont stow this directory, but place the files you want (each one has comments describing its purpose) into `/etc/X11/xorg.conf.d/`.

 ### Neovim

-If you want a neovim config that does not reqire external dependencies, install the nvim_minimal config.
+If you want a neovim config that does not require external dependencies, install the nvim_minimal config.

 For the status line, and other icons: any nerd font patched font, and your terminal setup to use it. (the included alacritty config is set up for it)